The Covering Numbers of the McLaughlin Group and some Primitive Groups of Low Degree: Preliminaries

+Sometimes it is possible to simplify the problem and reduce the number of conjugacy classes of subgroups we must consider.
+For example, if the members of some conjugacy class of maximal subgroups contain no principal subgroups, then this conjugacy class may be eliminated from further consideration.
+On the other hand, if a principal subgroup $C$ is contained in a unique maximal subgroup $H$, then the entire conjugacy class of $H$ must be used in the cover (as we only consider covers consisting of maximal subgroups).
+After performing such simplifications, we obtain a set $U$ (possibly empty) of maximal subgroups that we know we must use in a cover, and submatrices $A'$ and $B'$, of $A$ and $B$ respectively, which describe the incidence between the remaining classes of subgroups.

 The third step is to find a small cover which will be a candidate for a minimal cover.
-This will sometimes, but not always, be a union of conjugacy classes of maximal subgroups of $G$.
-One can easily tell if such a union of conjugacy classes of maximal subgroups forms a cover; one need only check that the sum of the corresponding columns of the matrix $A$ has no zero entries.
-In any case, once a cover has been found, the number of subgroups in the cover gives an upper bound on $\sigma(G)$.\\
+This will often, but not always, be a union of conjugacy classes of maximal subgroups of $G$.
+One can easily find covers of this type; they consist of the subgroups from $U$ as well as those from the conjugacy classes of maximal subgroups corresponding to a set of columns of $A'$ whose sum has no zero entries.
+In any case, once a cover has been found, the number of subgroups in the cover gives an upper bound on $\sigma(G)$.